20 Christmas Europe Breaks For Every Budget

 19. Sinaia, Romania

-The small beautiful mountain resort has plenty of wonderful things to offer in the cold season.
 Located in the heart of Romania, The Carpathian Pearl is ideal for winter sports enthusiasts.

-Whether you choose to ride the gondola up to 2000 m, for breathtaking mountain views, or to practice skiing, the experience will certainly be an amazing and unforgettable one.
 Besides, you will surely wish to visit one of the most spectacular castles in Europe.
 Peles Castle is the main attraction in town, for good reasons.
-King Carol I of Romania fell in love with the surroundings of the place and decided to build a summer residence there.

-The Neo-Renaissance architectural masterpiece is stunning!
-Add some snow to the image that you have already pictured in your mind and the fairytale landscape will be complete.
-The interiors of the castle will let you breathless, as well.
+Add snow to the image you have already pictured, and the fairytale landscape will be complete.
+The interiors of the castle will make you breathless, as well.

 By Bella | Whisper Wanderlust

-Sinaia Romania | Christmas Europe Breaks Sinaia – one of the Christmas Europe breaks for architecture lovers
+Sinaia – one of the Christmas Europe breaks for architecture lovers

 20. Tallinn

-The cobblestone streets are all originals, which along with the medieval churches, grandiose merchant houses, barns and warehouses, date back as far as the 11th century.
+The cobblestone streets are all originals, which, along with the medieval churches, grandiose merchant houses, barns, and warehouses, date back as far as the 11th century.

-It’s the perfect Christmas getaway in late December early January time because it’s all covered in snow, making it like something from a fairy tale – the perfect ideal Christmas image you dream of <—- Have you been good this year?
+It’s the perfect Christmas getaway in late December or early January because it’s all covered in snow, making it like something from a fairy tale – the perfect ideal Christmas image you dream of <—- Have you been good this year?

 Maybe Santa will send you to Estonia on your Christmas Europe break!